ashrystein/helloAgian/README.md

 ```

 # Running the App
-1 - IOS
-run the following command
+1 - IOS: run the following command

 ```
 cd ios && pod install && cd ..
 ```

-- Simulator:
-run the following command
+- Simulator: run the following command
 ```
 npm run ios
 ```
 - Physical device:
-  Open Xcode then add the provisioning profile.
+  1. Open Xcode then add the provisioning profile.
-  Attach then select the physical device then press run.
+  2. Attach then select the physical device then press run.

 2 - Android

-- Emulator:
-  Make sure you have android emulators installed.
+- Emulator: Make sure you have android emulators installed.
-- Physical device:
-  Attach the device and enable developer options inside the device.
+- Physical device: Attach the device and enable developer options inside the device.
 - then run the following command

 ```